 Provide psychotherapeutic interventions to families of youth and young adults experiencing psychiatric symptoms using evidence-based approaches in line with the FEP—NAVIGATE Model.
 Provide culturally-relevant, trauma-informed, strengths-based, and measurement-based care for families of young people experiencing their first psychotic episode.
 Knowledgeable in treating psychosis, schizophrenia-spectrum disorders, substance use, and other high-risk behaviors/symptoms as part of a multidisciplinary specialty treatment team.
 Will conduct family, group, and multi-family treatment sessions and provides psycho-education and resources to relevant parties.
 Works collaboratively with the entire FEP treatment team.
 May provide some individual therapy on occasion.

-Provide comprehensive and culturally responsive mental health and SUD services for youth experiencing first episode psychosis and their families.
-Provide consultation, supervision, leadership, training, management, crisis response, and support to clinicians who are part of Ryther’s First Episode Psychosis (FEP) program and outpatient team.
+The FEP Program manager will provide comprehensive and culturally responsive mental health and Substance Use Disorder (SUD) services for youth experiencing first episode psychosis and their families.
+This individual will provide consultation, supervision, leadership, training, management, crisis response, and support to clinicians who are part of Ryther’s First Episode Psychosis (FEP) program and outpatient team.

-The I/DD Peer Partner utilizes their own experiences to deliver direct supportive services to youth referred to or receiving Intellectual or Development Disabilities (I/DD) or TYS services.
-The Peer Partner must have lived experience with either I/DD and/or housing instability (preferably both).
-The Peer Partner ensures that youth voice and choice is understood and utilized by other providers.
-Connects youth/families to supports and resources within their community, and engages youth and family in the treatment process.
+The WISe Peer Partner utilizes their own experiences as a past consumer of mental health services to deliver direct supportive services to youth referred to or receiving wraparound services.
+The Youth Partner ensures that youth voice and choice are understood and utilized by other wraparound team members.
+Connects youth/families to supports and resources within their community, and engages youth and family in the wraparound process.
 Advocates for youth/family needs within the team and community.
-Provides services in a variety of community locations.
+Provides services in client homes, schools, or other convenient community locations.